lakshmi-intechcode/jng_instr_folder/week4/05_phase2_prep/1_html/README.md

 * HTML is a `string` read by your browser.
 * The browser interprets this string and renders everything in the browser window.
 * Every browser renders HTML differently.
-* A `h1` tag may have different sizing and spacing on Chrome vs. Firefox vs. IE, and the like
+* A `heading` tag may have different sizing and spacing on Chrome vs. Firefox vs. IE, and the like

 ***Is HTML Programming?***